 The benefits of Seiri is when your items are sorted and in order, you save time not having to look for them

-“Mottainai” meaning “Don’t waste”, or “Every little thing has a soul”
+“Mottainai” means “Don’t waste”, or “Every little thing has a soul”

 Creating a specific location for everything so it has its optimal positions.
 It is great to quickly find everything you need within easy reach without wasting time trying to locate it.
 Building a good workflow automation process to improve productivity.